 This statement is more than just an opinion on how to do business, it’s actually a fact of business that grows truer every day.

-According to research, 83% of customers feel more loyal to company's that are able to Further, 3 out of 5 consumers report that good customer service is vital for them to feel loyalty toward a brand, says Zendesk.
+According to research, 83% of customers feel more loyal to company's that are able to respond and resolve their complaints.
+Furthermore, 3 out of 5 consumers report that good customer service is vital for them to feel loyalty toward a brand.

 And customer service won’t just affect the way your current customers perceive you and work with you, but also their likelihood of recommending or referring you to others.
 Qualtrics XM Institute cites that a good customer service experience heavily impacts recommendations—consumers who rate a company’s customer service simply as “good” are almost 40% more likely to recommend that company.